 BCE assesses climate-related risks and opportunities in line with its strategy and risk management processes.
 Although the TCFD recommends disclosure on key metrics and targets only where such information is material, we voluntarily report without limiting our disclosure to what is material to BCE.
-Our key metrics used to monitor our performance are:
+The key metrics used to monitor our performance are:

-• Opportunity metrics: Our products and services used by our external customers and within our own operations help fight climate change and adapt to its impacts.
-To understand our net impact on the planet's carbon load, we have developed a methodology that quantifies the carbon reduction capacity of our products and services.
-Our analysis concluded that Bell technologies have enabled carbon abatement, both for our external customers and within our own operations, of more than 1,375 kilotonnes of $CO_2$ equivalent ( $CO_2$ e) in 2020.
-This is equal to 4.5 times our operational carbon footprint(1).

-Our vision for the future is to continually increase Bell technologies' carbon abatement ratio(2) by developing and providing carbon-reducing products and services.
-Therefore, we set a new target in order to further help our external customers and our own operations reduce carbon footprints by using our technologies: increase carbon savings enabled by the use of Bell's technology.
+- Opportunity metrics Carbon abatement by our customers: Bell's products and services used by our external customers and within our own operations help fight climate change and adapt to its impacts.
+Bell technologies have enabled carbon abatement, both for our external customers and within our own operations, of more than 1,379 kilotonnes of CO2 equivalent (CO2e) in 2020.
+This is equal to 5.2 times our operational carbon footprint(1).
+Our vision for the future is to continually increase Bell technologies' carbon abatement ratio(2) by developing and providing carbon-reducing products and services(3). - Risk metrics: The Climate Resiliency Task Force has the mandate to identify new risk metrics that will allow us to monitor our performance on managing our climate-related risks.
+This is done for each business unit that is directly impacted by climate change.

-- Risk metrics: The Climate Resiliency Task Force has the mandate to identify new risk metrics that will allow us to monitor our performance on managing our climate-related risks, for each business unit that is directly impacted by climate change. - Emissions targets and performance: We seek to reduce our GHG emissions, both within our operations as well as up and down the value chain, in order to manage performance against our climate-related goals and to monitor current and future climate-related risks.
-We set GHG emissions reduction targets to signal the importance of doing our part for climate change, ignite innovation in projects that may reduce emissions and drive results to progress in the right direction.
+• Emissions targets and performance: We seek to reduce our GHG emissions, both within our operations as well as up and down the value chain, in order to manage performance against our climaterelated goals and to monitor current and future climate-related risks.
+We set GHG emission reduction targets to signal the importance of doing our part for climate change, ignite innovation in projects that may reduce emissions and drive progress in the right direction.
+We expect that the achievement of our targets will help reduce operating costs, minimize exposure to carbon pricing, benefit our reputation and introduce new market opportunities.